On the effective action for scalars in a general manifold to any loop order: Introduction

 where we have wick rotated to Euclidean space and come back and ${\mathcal N}$ is a constant factor.
 The effective action at the one loop level reads, after using $\det(A)=e^{{\rm tr}[\log (A)]}$,

 where the trace is to be taken over space-time and internal indexes in our fields.

-Sec.~\ref{secTH} presents the extension of this procedure to arbitrary loop order and scalar manifold, while sec.~\ref{ThreeL} reports the three loop formula and sec.~\ref{TwoLVeff} uses this result to compute the two loop corrections to the effective potential for a scalar manifold of $N$ dimensions and $O(N)$ symmetry.
+Sec.~\ref{secTH} presents the extension of this procedure and generalisation of the effective action above to the invariant effective action to arbitrary loop order and scalar manifold, while sec.~\ref{ThreeL} reports the three loop formula and sec.~\ref{TwoLVeff} uses this result to compute the two loop corrections to the effective potential for a scalar manifold of $N$ dimensions and $O(N)$ symmetry.
 The summary can be found in sec.~\ref{Summ}.